pkgxdev/pkgx/README.md

 tea sets up a virtual environment for them simply by stepping into the directory.

-> † on macOS you may need to do `tea -S` first since we re-use the system
+> † prefixing with tea ensures all the deps get installed before `make` is run
-> make (we try to detect system installed deps) and thus we cannot intercept
+> in general tea is a *shell* that injects a packaging environment before
-> the call
+> executing other commands.

 > ### Coming Soon
 >